gamejolt/cli/README.md

 -p, --package=PACKAGE    The package ID
 -r, --release=VERSION    The release version to attach the build file to -b, --browser            Upload a browser build.
 By default uploads a desktop build.

+Advanced Options:
+--chunk-size=MB          How big should the chunks the CLI uploads be.
+Defaults to 10.
 ```

 1. __Token__ is your "password" to the tool, and can be provided to the tool in 3 ways: